sjx1943/oral_app/docs/development_log.md

     *   Resolved the final issue where configuration changes were not being applied on `docker compose restart` by performing a full `down` and `up` cycle to force a complete container recreation.
 *   **Success & Verification:**
     *   Successfully registered a new user via the `/api/users/register` endpoint, confirming the end-to-end functionality of the service.
-    *   Verified the user data was correctly written to the `users` and `user_identities` tables in the PostgreSQL database.
+    *   Verified the user data was correctly written to the `users` and `user_ids` tables in the PostgreSQL database.
 *   **Planning & Documentation:**
     *   Updated the project `TODO.md` to mark the user service implementation as complete.
     *   Added new backlog tasks for comprehensive API endpoint testing and for updating the `schema.md` documentation to match the current database structure.